By Canada specialist Kayleigh

 Canada in 4D

-Housed in Canada Place on the harbour front, the FlyOver Canada experience uses 4D technology to immerse you in the country’s varied land and seascapes.
+Housed in Canada Place on the harbor front, the FlyOver Canada experience uses 4D technology to immerse you in the country’s varied land and seascapes.

 During the nine-minute virtual ‘flight’, you sit in a suspended chair in front of a screen the height of a four-floor building.
 As you watch bird’s-eye footage from across Canada, your seat moves with the camera.
 This, plus special effects like wind, mist and smells, creates the impression you’re flying over the country from east to west.
 I particularly enjoyed the feeling of flying over Toronto’s cityscape, Niagara Falls and Iceberg Alley (off Newfoundland’s coast).